lonevvolf/kaichronicles/doc/README-objects.md

 </object>
 ```

-If it's set, the player can "use" the object, and then it will be dropped from the
+If it's set, the player can "use" the object, and then it will be dropped from the inventory if necessary.
-inventory.

 * **"class" property**: It says what is the effect of the object:
     * "endurance": The endurance will be increased
     * "combatSkill": The combat skill will be increased.
 This will apply only for the
       current section
 * **"increment" property**: Amount to increment
+* **"priorCombat" property**: If true and class is endurance, than can be used prior a combat (false by default)

 ### "isMeal" property
 If true, the object can be eaten as a Meal.

+### "usageCount" property
+If it's set, specify how many times the item can be used (1 by default).

+### "itemCount" property
+If it's set, specify how many slots the item takes (1 by default, can be >= 0).

-### "isArrow" property
+### "isArrow" property (Special item only)
-If true, the object it's an Arrow, and it occupies an slot on a Quiver as a normal Arrow
+If true, the object it's an Arrow, and it occupies an slot on a Quiver as a normal Arrow.